smith153/BitTrader/trunk/README.md

 - [ ] Move sell/buy checks to a separate error checking Class
 - [ ] Refactore Account.pm to use error checking Class
 - [ ] Make more indicators
+- [ ] Send email on buy/sells
+- [ ] Use a config file to remove literals

 Donate:
 btc: 1PAkGcnyhRzYhJciikWSufKtnCBnW3S4sF